 OK, it makes sense, but do you remember what happens when there are too many devices connected to the same Wi-Fi router?
-That’s right, the network speed drops with each new device until neither one is able to open a single browser page.
-And home automation systems usually consist of a number of individual devices each serving its purpose and needing to communicate its statuses and settings.
+That’s right, the network speed drops with each new device until neither one can open a single browser page.
+And home automation systems usually consist of several individual devices each serving its purpose and needing to communicate its statuses and settings.
 With many connected devices, the performance of your home Wi-Fi network will drop to unacceptable levels.

 Another point to consider — connect your phone to a Wi-Fi network and start moving away from the router.
 Look at the network indicator — strong… weaker… weaker… gone.
 Each router can serve only so much space beyond which the signal is lost.
 If you are planning a smart home system including, for example, the garage and the outside fence, choose a powerful Wi-Fi router with a broad coverage range, because a usual router may be insufficient to serve a complete home automation system.

 Before we go on — I do not mean to say that Wi-Fi is to be avoided!
-Absolutely not!
+Not!
 I want to show that there are other communication technologies to consider while planning your home automation.
 So, let’s see what else there is to use in your smart home systems.

-The Bluetooth technology has made a quantum leap in 2017 which improved its position as the technology for home automation systems.
+Bluetooth technology made a quantum leap in 2017, improving its position as the technology for home automation systems.
 We are talking about Bluetooth Mesh — a protocol allowing many-to-many communication over Bluetooth Low Energy.
 This innovation removed the limitations of supported connections number and expanded the relatively narrow Bluetooth range.
 In Bluetooth Mesh, each connected device becomes a repeater relaying the signal further.
 Unlike Wi-Fi, with Bluetooth Mesh more devices do not mean poor performance — on the contrary, they increase the network coverage.

-Most smart home hubs currently available on the market support Bluetooth communication — you can choose between Samsung Smartthings, Amazon Echo Dot, Wink Hub 2 and a number of others.
+Most smart home hubs currently available on the market support Bluetooth communication — you can choose between Samsung Smartthings, Amazon Echo Dot, Wink Hub 2, and several others.
 And if we look into Bluetooth-enabled home automation devices, we will go on forever, as there are thousands of them out there.
-So, basically, if you decide to set up your smart home system on Bluetooth technology, you will get a robust and reliable solution which will not interfere with your existing Wi-Fi network and will not drain power from your devices as fast as Wi-Fi does.
+So, if you decide to set up your smart home system on Bluetooth technology, you will get a robust and reliable solution that will not interfere with your existing Wi-Fi network and will not drain power from your devices as fast as Wi-Fi does.

 Both are wireless communication protocols operating via a radio frequency.
 The hub serves as the central radio station connecting other devices.
-Despite the similarities in the operation of both protocols and in the principles of smart home organization, Z-Wave is considerably more popular with individual home-owners while Zigbee is better accepted in commercial applications.
-The reason is simple — Zigbee devices produced by different manufacturers can be sometimes hard to integrate in a single system.
+Despite the similarities in the operation of both protocols and the principles of smart home organization, Z-Wave is considerably more popular with individual homeowners while Zigbee is better accepted in commercial applications.
+The reason is simple — Zigbee devices produced by different manufacturers can be sometimes hard to integrate into a single system.
 In private households, home automation systems are rarely installed at once; in most cases, devices are added one by one, as necessary.
-So, in smart home systems, integration options are one of the most important factors, while enterprises usually plan the entire automation system at once and contract a single company to perform all installation works and to provide all required components.
+So, in smart home systems, integration options are one of the most important factors.
+At the same time, enterprises usually plan the entire automation system at once and contract a single company to perform all installation works and provide all required components.